-The Panasonic Lumix DMC-GM5 and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in September 2014 and August 2017.
-Both the GM5 and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM5) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
+The Panasonic Lumix DMC-GM5 and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in September 2014 and August 2017.
+Both the GM5 and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM5) and an APS-C (M100) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Panasonic GM5 and the Canon M100 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic GM5 and the Canon M100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GM5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably larger (22 percent) than the Panasonic GM5.
 Moreover, the M100 is substantially heavier (43 percent) than the GM5.
 In this context, it is worth noting that neither the GM5 nor the M100 are weather-sealed.